taxe10/MESH-MORPHING/README.md

 For further details, please refer to: https://scholarworks.uark.edu/cgi/viewcontent.cgi?article=4276&context=etd At the end of the document, there is an USER MANUAL for this work.

+D) UPDATES:

+  1. The code now indicates if there is an OVERLAP in the mesh.
+If you get an OVERLAP warning, modify your mesh until you do not receive the warning anymore.
+Either ADD or DELETE control points until this warning clears up.

-D) CHANGES:
+E) CHANGES:

 To make any changes to the files, please refer to the comments included in the scripts.

-E) CONTACT INFORMATION:
+F) CONTACT INFORMATION:

 Tanny Chavez Esparza